gatsbyjs/themes/packages/gatsby-theme-i18n/README.md

 3. Create the folder `i18n` at the root of your project and create a file called `config.json` in it.

-4. Add your locales to the config file and fill out these information:
+4. Add your locales to the config file and fill out this information:

    - `code`: The ISO 3166-1 alpha-2 code which will be used for the path prefix, as a unique identifier (e.g. for the `defaultLang` option)
    - `hrefLang`: The IETF language tag for the `<html lang="xx-XX" />` attribute.
 Also used for og tags